- 15 Jul 2022

 - Assign a Conversation to a particular inbox

 Service Level Agreements (SLA)

 A Service Level Agreement (or SLA) is the ideal length of time defined by an organization until a Customer is responded to.
-This includes when a Conversation is marked as “No reply needed”.
-There a few other important things to note about Service Level Agreements in Gladly:
+This includes when a Conversation is marked as “No reply needed.”
+There are a few other essential things to note about Service Level Agreements in Gladly:

-- The SLA Achievement for a given time period or Channel is the percentage of Inbound Contacts that have been responded to within the defined timeframe.
+- The SLA Achievement for a given time period or Channel is the percentage of Inbound Contacts responded to within the defined timeframe.

 - Gladly currently uses the SLA for the most recent Contact within a conversation to prioritize Customers within an Inbox.
 In more concrete terms: the closest a Contact is to its defined SLA (or the more above it), the higher it is in the priority list.

 - The SLA is set (the ‘stopwatch starts’):